Disclosure: When you make a purchase through our links, we may receive a commission.

 This small base is also responsible for injecting air into the tire when inflated, ensuring that it has enough air to function correctly.

-In order for a tubeless valve to work precisely, it needs to be mounted on a bicycle in such a way that gravity will help keep the rubber base inflated.
+For a tubeless valve to work precisely, it needs to be mounted on a bicycle in such a way that gravity will help keep the rubber base inflated.

 If you’re using a traditional tube-type valve, you’ll need to use a pump to inflate your tires and keep the pressure high enough so that the tubeless valve will operate properly.